othim/py-ncsm/README.txt

   With e.g. <Nmax_list> =0,2,4.

   This generates a directory in src/states/Nmax=<Nmax>_data/ that contains the pre-calculated data.
-Note that the storage space needed might not negligable for Nmax>~40.
+Note that the storage space needed might not be negligable for Nmax>~40.
 NOTE that you need to set (J,T,pi) values in the file compute_save_basis.py.
 The default is the triton channel (1,1,1).

 - To run the code you just need to specify an input file and run the code.

-  If an input file is NOT provided the variables are set in the default section of the code and the output will by default be printed to screen.
+  If an input file is NOT provided the variables are set in the default section of the code and the output will by default be printed to stdout.
 This mode can be useful e.g. for testing.
 E.g.

   $ python run-py-ncsm.py

-  An input file is provided as by running:
+  An input file is provided by running:

   $ python run-py-nscm.py example_input_file_1.txt